 i) Market Power

 It has seen that inefficiency arises when a producer or supplier of a factor input has absolute market power.
 If a producer has monopoly power, it chooses the output quantity at which marginal revenue (rather than price) is equal to marginal cost and sets price on the basis of average revenue curve in that quantity, which is clearly higher than perfect competition price and output level is lower than output produced by the firm operating in perfect competition market.
 The lower output mean a lower marginal cost of food production.
 Meanwhile, the freed-up production inputs will be allocated to produce other commodities, whose marginal cost will increase.
-As a result, the marginal rate of transformation will decrease because MRTFC = MC/ MCb.
+As a result, the marginal rate of transformation will decrease because MRTFC = MCa / MCb.

 ii) Incomplete information